 Violations of local, state, and federal laws and/or violation of the King University Honor Code, or the campus policies it upholds, will be referred to the appropriate law enforcement agency and/or Student Affairs Office.
-The King University Student Handbook, King University Catalogue, and this MSN Handbook-contain information pertaining to campus policies.
+The King University Student Handbook, King University Catalogue, and this MSN/Post-master's Certificate Handbook-contain information pertaining to campus policies.